vcvpaiva/NetworkMathematics/README.md

    # Work at Hausdorff

 1. When we have the latex of a text we can be certain that what the author calls a definition, is one such.
-Deyan Ginev did an incredible amount of work trying to get the different kinds of latex in the arxiv into a common format ar5iv as he calls it. so he has a gigantic corpus of author-identified "definitions", which we can, in principle, tap for our own purposes.
+Deyan Ginev did an incredible amount of work trying to get the different kinds of latex in the arxiv into a common format ar5iv as he calls it.
+He has a gigantic corpus of author-identified "definitions", which we can, in principle, tap for our own purposes.
 Frederik Schaefer is investigating the idea and has a 1% sample. (more below)

  Josef Urban suggested  using LLMS to extract definitions.
 I pointed him to our 'informal corpora' in